 Winter holiday scenes don’t get much better than in Ouray.
-Known as “Switzerland of America,” Ouray is a small town nestled in the heart of the San Juan mountains where they kick off the holiday season Thanksgiving weekend with their seven-week long Winterfest.
+Known as the “Switzerland of America,” Ouray is a small town nestled in the heart of the San Juan mountains where they kick off the holiday season Thanksgiving weekend with their seven-week-long Winterfest.

 Colorado Springs’ the North Pole